Star fows and multisingular hyperbolicity: Multisingular hyperbolicity

 Let $E^s_k\oplus_{<}\cdots \oplus_< E^s_1\oplus_{<}E^u_1\oplus_<\cdots \oplus_< E^u_\ell$ be the finest dominated splitting of the flow over $\sigma$.
 For the proof, we will assume, in the rest of the section that the class of $\sigma$ is not trivial, and therefore we are not in the first case of our previous proposition.
 In other word, we assume that there are $a>0,b>0$ so that

 We assume that $X$ is multisingular hyperbolic of $s$-index $i$ and we denote by $E\oplus_<F$ the corresponding dominated splitting of the extended linear Poincar\'e flow over $B(X,U)$.

-\begin{lemm} et $X$ be a $C^1$-vector field on a compact manifold and $U\subset M$ a compact region.
+The following lemma is a direct consequence of \ref{l.central} \begin{lemm} et $X$ be a $C^1$-vector field on a compact manifold and $U\subset M$ a compact region.
 Assume that $X$ is multisingular hyperbolic in $U$ and let $i$ denote the dimension of the stable bundle of the reparametrized extended linear Poincar\'e flow.

 let $\sigma$ be a zero of $X$.
 Then with the notation above, \begin{itemize} \item either $i=dim E\leq dim E^s_k \oplus \dots \oplus dim E^s_{a+1}$ (i.e. the dimension of $E$ is smaller or equal than the dimension of the biggest stable escaping space). \item or $dim M-i-1= dim F\leq dim E^u_\ell\oplus \dots \oplus dim E^u_{b+1}$ (i.e. the dimension of $F$ is smaller or equal than the dimension of the biggest unstable escaping space). \end{itemize} \end{lemm}